elementary/website/docs/installation.md

 If you haven't already, you will need to <a href="/" target="_blank">download elementary OS from our home page</a>.
 You will need to copy the downloaded ISO file to a USB flash drive using the instructions below.

-elementary OS is currently built for two processor architectures, 32-bit and 64-bit.

-* If you know you have a newer computer with a 64-bit processor, choose the 64-bit version.
-* If your computer is older or you do not know which type of processor your computer has, choose the 32-bit version.
-(64-bit processors will still be able to run this version).

 ## Recommended System Specifications {#recommended-system-specifications}

 * Intel i3 or comparable dual-core 64-bit processor